 What is SecureDossier?

-SecureDossier is just one of the many apps that categorized as potentially unwanted, here are other examples: One Click Booster, Registry Scanner and Lowe Registry Cleaner.
-Most of these apps are presented as handy, useful and legitimate.
-However, people who develop legitimate apps do not attempt to trick people into using them.
-Additionally, when installed PUAs often do not deliver their users any of the promised features, tools and so on.
+SecureDossier is just one of many apps categorized as a PUA.
+Other examples are One Click Booster, Registry Scanner, and Lowe Registry Cleaner.
+Most of these apps are presented as useful and legitimate, however, these are attempts to trick people into using them.
+Additionally, when installed, PUAs deliver none of the features or tools promised.

 How did potentially unwanted applications install on my computer?

 Some unwanted apps can be downloaded from websites that developers use to promote them, however, in most cases, people install PUAs through intrusive advertisements that they click, or when software developers use a deceptive marketing method called "bundling".